Maxjuhh123/PAI-data-analysis/README.md

 The visualization that can currently be generated are:
 - Histograms
 - Violin Plots
+- Scatter Plots

 You can run the analysis in two ways:

 ### Using Bash Scripts
-The easiest way is by using the two bash scripts [histogram.sh](data-analysis/histogram.sh) and [violin.sh](data-analysis/violin.sh) which generate histograms and violin plots respectively.
+The easiest way is by using bash scripts [histogram.sh](data-analysis/histogram.sh), [violin.sh](data-analysis/violin.sh), and [scatter.sh](data-analysis/scatter.sh), which generate histograms, violin plots, and scatter plots respectively.
 In order to execute any of the two files you must:
 1. Be able to execute `.sh` files on your computer.
 2. Have python and pip installed on your computer.
-3. In both files set the following variable:
+3. In all three files set the following variables:
    - `INPUT_PATH`: path to the .csv file containing the data e.g. `'../resources/data/532_OR_55_index0.csv'`
+   - `PIXEL_MEASUREMENTS`: set to `true` if you want your results in pixels and `false` if you want them in nm.
 4. Execute the `.sh` files (double click should work).

 If you wish to perform an analysis for all `.csv` files in a folder, you can execute the [full_analysis.sh](data-analysis/full_analysis.sh) file.
-In this file you have two variables: `INPUT_FOLDER` and `OUTPUT_FOLDER` which define paths to the input and output folders respectively.
+In this file you have a few variables: `INPUT_FOLDER`, `OUTPUT_FOLDER`, and `PIXEL_MEASUREMENTS` which define paths to the input and output folders and whether we want pixel measurements (true) or nm (false) measurements respectively.
 The default values for these variables should work if you follow the directory structure described above, otherwise you can adjust these variables to suit your needs.

 ### Using a Terminal